Profiling Deep Learning Applications¶

 and ncu

-There are many other information provided through these reports.
-Here we have discussed the way to view the high level information.
+There is much other information provided through these reports.
+Here we have discussed the way to view the high-level information.

 Using the PyTorch profiler requires changes in the application source code.
 A simple example is the following: